MirzaMuhammadBaig/Windows-8-Start-Menu/README.md

 In this project, I have mainly use grid, I mean major display has grid.

-I have made this start menu only for desktop.
+I have made this "start-menu" only for desktop.

-##Thanks!!
+## Thanks!!